clMathLibraries/clFFT/README.md

 * Supports dimension lengths that can be any mix of powers of 2, 3, and 5.
 * Supports single and double precision floating point formats.

+## clFFT library user documentation
+[Library and API documentation]( http://clmathlibraries.github.io/clFFT/ ) for developers is available online as a GitHub Pages website

 ## clFFT Wiki
-The [project wiki](https://github.com/kknox/clFFT/wiki) contains helpful documentation, including a [build primer](https://github.com/kknox/clFFT/wiki/Build)
+The [project wiki](https://github.com/clMathLibraries/clFFT/wiki) contains helpful documentation, including a [build primer](https://github.com/clMathLibraries/clFFT/wiki/Build)

 ## Contributing code
 Please refer to and read the [Contributing](CONTRIBUTING.md) document for guidelines on how to contribute code to this open source project